Treaty on the Final Settlement with Respect to Germany: Future territorial claims

 Another of the treaty's important provisions was Germany's confirmation of the by now internationally recognised border with Poland, and other territorial changes in Germany that had taken place since 1945, preventing any future claims to lost territory east of the Oder–Neisse line (see former eastern territories of Germany).
 The treaty defined the territory of a 'united Germany' as being the territory of East Germany, West Germany, and Berlin, prohibiting Germany from making any future territorial claims.
 Germany also agreed to sign a separate treaty with Poland reaffirming the present common border, binding under international law, effectively relinquishing these territories to Poland.
 This was done on 14 November 1990, with the signing of the German–Polish Border Treaty.
-Furthermore, the Federal Republic was required by the treaty to amend its Basic Law so as to be constitutionally prohibited from accepting any application for incorporation into Germany from territories outside of East Germany, West Germany, and Berlin.

-Although the treaty was signed by West and East Germany as separate sovereign states, it was subsequently ratified by the united Federal Republic of Germany.
+Furthermore, along with reunification, the Federal Republic changed Article 23 of its constitution, the "Basic Law".
+Up until then, it specifically mentioned that "other parts of Germany" may join its area of application.
+This was removed and, in 1992, replaced with text that directed German policies towards a stronger integration within the European Union and established ground rules for the transfer of sovereignty to a European level.
+Moreover, the Basic Law's preamble and Article 146 were amended to mention that the constitution now covers "the entire German population" and listing the 16 German federal states as its area of application.
+While this indirectly defines the external borders of Germany, the Basic Law does not specifically mention the details or finality of these borders.